simplegeo/java-simplegeo/README.md

 * Demographics searching for Context is also fully supported.
 Simply create a query parameter with type demographics.acs\_\_table and add as many table names to the String[].
 * The entire project has been converted to Maven in order to help automate builds and documentation.

-## Adding to a Java/Android project without Maven
+## Adding to a Java/Android project

 ### Maven